-Due to the fact that interest rates have changed since execution of the swaps, the swaps had an estimated fair value at March 31, 2009 equal to their termination cost which would have required the

-Corporation to pay \$139.7 million to its swap counterparties at March 31, 2009 had it terminated the swaps at that date.
+Due to the fact that interest rates have changed since execution of the swaps, the swaps had an estimated fair value at March 31, 2010 equal to their termination cost which would have required the Corporation to pay \$75.5 million to its swap counterparties at March 31, 2010 had it terminated the swaps at that date.
 The fair value of the swaps fluctuate with the change in the One-Month LIBOR rate, the index upon which the amount of the payments the Corporation is due each month from its swap counterparties is based.
 Because the interest the Corporation pays on variable rate bonds adjusts with changing market based interest rates, the bonds do not have a corresponding change in their fair value.
 The fair value was estimated using the zero-coupon method.
 This method calculates the future net settlement payments required by the swap, assuming that the current forward rates implied by the yield curve correctly anticipate future spot interest rates.
 These payments are then discounted using the spot rates implied by the current yield curve for hypothetical zero-coupon bonds due on the date of each future net settlement on the swap.

-Counteryparty and Credit Risk of the Interest Rate Swap Agreements
+Counterparty and Credit Risk of the Interest Rate Swap Agreements

 In concert with the Corporation's statute and guidelines, the swap agreements require that each counterparty has credit ratings from at least one nationally recognized statistical rating agency that is within the two highest investment grade categories.
-Ratings which are obtained from any other nationally recognized statistical rating agencies for such counterparty shall be within the three highest investment grade categories, or the payment obligations of the counterparty must be unconditionally guaranteed by an entity with such credit rating required, the obligations of such counterparty shall be fully and continuously collateralized by direct obligations of, or obligations the principal and interest on which are guaranteed by, the United States of America, with a net market value of at least 102 percent of the net market value of the contract to the Corporation, and such collateral shall be deposited with the Corporation or its agent.
+Ratings which are obtained from any other nationally recognized statistical rating agencies for such counterparty shall be within the three highest investment grade categories, or the payment obligations of the counterparty must be unconditionally guaranteed by an entity with such credit ratings.
+The swap agreements also require that, should the credit rating of a counterparty fall below the rating required, the obligations of such counterparty shall be fully and continuously collateralized by direct obligations of, or obligations the principal and interest on which are guaranteed by, the United States of America, with a net market value of at least 102 percent of the net market value of the contract to the Corporation, and such collateral shall be deposited with the Corporation or its agent.